Custom Layouts and Pages

 7});

 You are now all set!
 If you visit the /signin page, you should see your custom sign in page.
-If your user visits a protected page or the old /handler/sign-in URL, they will be redirected to your new sign-in page.
+When users attempt to access a protected page or navigate to the default /handler/sign-in URL, they will automatically be redirected to your new custom sign-in page.

 For more examples, please refer to the Examples.